 Whether we grow at our desk, kitchen counter, garden or greenhouse, the important concept to remember is to:

 Include edible plants into the rooms of our lives and not just in the garden.

 We love the concept of multi-purposed lighting too.
 I.e., if you need a desk lamp anyway, why not make it a grow light?
-Thanks to this article from Gardenista, we’re going to begin replace more of our home light bulbs—especially in our office space—with grow lights.
+We’re slowly replacing some our home light bulbs—especially in our office space—with grow lights.

 Plants bring beauty and freshness, inside and out.

 This is such an interesting and intriguing concept!
 The idea of replacing paper storage with plant storage… although I’m not so sure I have less paper these days.
 Maybe it’s time to clear it out!